Propagating Uncertainties in the SALT3 Model Training Process to Cosmological Constraints: Evaluating Systematic Uncertainties from the SALT Model

 Using SALT2-extended, we first create a baseline simulation that mimics the SALT3 training set from \citetalias{Kenworthy21}, including both photometry and spectra.
 The SALT3 training sample includes a low-$z$ compilation --- the Calan/Tololo survey \citep{Hamuy96}, CfA1-4 \citep{Riess99,Jha06,Hicken09,Hicken12}, the Carnegie Supernova Project (CSP; \citealp{Krisciunas17}), and the Foundation Supernova Survey \citep{Foley18,Jones19} --- as well as higher-$z$ data from SDSS \citep{Holtzman08}, SNLS \citep{Astier06}, PanSTARRS \citep{Rest14,Jones18,Scolnic18}, and DES \citep{DES18}.
 The sample size varies for each random realization; on average, each random sample includes a total of 1047 SNe with 1168 spectra, slightly smaller than the SALT3.K21 training set (1083 SNe and 1207 spectra) due to random selections in the simulation process.

 In \citetalias{Kenworthy21}, SNANA simulations were generated that reproduced the measured light-curve parameters of the real data in order to create a simple approximation of the distribution of data for a simulation-based training.
 Here, we instead adopt an approach in which light-curve parameters are drawn from Monte Carlo-sampled distributions that will on average yield the same $x_1$ and $c$ distributions as the real data.
-In the baseline simulations and the variants in Section \ref{sec:trainingvariants} below, we use SALT2-extended as our input model to allow our simulated model to be independent of the {\tt SALTShaker} training process.
+In the baseline simulations and the variants in Section \ref{subsec:trainingvariants} below, we use SALT2-extended as our input model to allow our simulated model to be independent of the {\tt SALTShaker} training process.

 For the samples discussed above, SNANA simulations have already been developed as part of previous cosmological analyses.
-The low-$z$, SDSS, Pan-STARRS and SNLS simulations used here are from \citet{Scolnic18}, the DES simulations are from \citet{Kessler19b}, and the Foundation simulations are from \citet{Jones19}.
+The low-$z$, SDSS, Pan-STARRS and SNLS simulations used here are from \citet{Scolnic18} with $x_1$ and $c$ populations from \citep{Scolnic16}, the DES simulations are from \citet{Kessler19b}, and the Foundation simulations are from \citet{Jones19}.
 We keep the same $x_1$/$c$ distributions that are developed by the works above.
 The parameters of the $x_1$/$c$ distributions for each survey are summarized in Appendix \ref{ap:sim_pars}.
+We note that the same distributions are used for simulating both the training sample (TrainSim) and the test sample (TestSim) in the pipeline.
+Each pipeline run generates one TrainSim for one TestSim.
 A comparison between the light-curve parameters measured from simulations versus real training data is shown in Figure \ref{fig:lcpar}.
 Spectra are also generated as part of these simulations as discussed in \citetalias{Kenworthy21} such that the total number of spectra, the distribution of their phases, and their noise properties as a function of wavelength for each individual survey are approximately equal to the real \citetalias{Kenworthy21} training sample.